ys/bonjour/content/notes/penn-al-lann/index.md

 {{< translation language="en" >}}

-We are back on a sunny day to enjoy some of the GR34 trail.
+We are back on a sunny day to enjoy some part of the GR34 hiking trail.
 It is another place, we can see the other side, the Black Island castle and all the surroundings.
-We walk til Caranted, making a loop.
+We walk til Carantec, making a loop.
 We walk next to the oyster coast.
 Discovering the oysters' pools and all the equipment they need.
-At the end, a small shop is open.
+At the end of the road, a small shop is open.
 We get in.
-They sell oysters of all calibres and other sea food.
-The lady is married to a person from Liège.
+They sell oysters of all calibers and other seafood.
+The waitress is married to a folk from Liège.
 Looks like we are invading Brittany.
-Oysters are delightful, especially with this white wine.
+Oysters are delightful, especially with this white wine we got at the shop.
 We will come back here too.

 {{< /translation >}}